HR policy - Post-tenure review policy

 B. Deadlines, Due Dates and Definitions

 Post-tenure reviews will be completed by departments and forwarded to Deans no later than December 15.
 The department may conduct the review in the Spring prior to December; however, the faculty member must concur and the December date sets the 5-year clock.
 However, since HR notification occurs during the summer, official notification of the post-tenure review might not be issued at the time of the Spring review.
 When specific dates are provided as deadlines (e.g., March 1), if the date falls on a weekend or holiday, the deadline may automatically be assumed to be the next business day.
-Academic Unit (AU) = Unit that houses ranked faculty department(s) = College of Liberal Studies, College of Business Administration, College of Science and Health, School of Education and Murphy Library.
+Academic Unit (AU) = Unit that houses ranked faculty department(s) = College of Arts, Social Sciences, and Humanities, College of Business Administration, College of Science and Health, School of Education and Murphy Library.
 HR = Human Resources.
 When the review pertains to faculty in Murphy Library, all references to Deans should be interpreted as the Library Director.

 C. The Five Year Cycle*